-That small fishing village eventually became several small fishing villages.
-Then the fishing villages merged together, and by the 1300 CE the sprawling settlement had become the capital of the Duchy of Masovia.
+The small fishing village eventually became several small fishing villages.
+The villages merged, and by 1300 CE the sprawling settlement had become the capital of the Duchy of Masovia.

 In 1526 the Duchy of Masovia became extinct, by which I mean the last male heir perished (his death was attributed to alcohol poisoning, tuberculosis, and foul play – you can take your pick).